 - 123 456 7899

 What is the easiest way to extract phone numbers like these?
-Regular expression is very hard to learn if you don’t have any programming knowledge.
-In this article, I’ll introduce you a great Regular Expression tool to help you directly generate Regular Expressions and match all the phone numbers quickly.
+Now we are going to use the Regular Expression tool to generate Regular Expressions and match all the phone numbers quickly.

-First, try you best to find the common character that each phone number starts with and ends with.
-For example, for the targeted text above, I find its source code, shown as below.
+First, find the common character that each phone number starts with and ends with.
+For example, for the targeted text above, I find its source code shown below.

 <li>(123) 456 7899 </li>

 Each phone number starts with <li> and ends with </li>.
 And we can use the RegEx Tool in Octoparse to quickly extract all phone numbers.

 Step 1.
 Run Octoparse and open the RegEx Tool.

 Step 2.
 Copy and paste the source code in the “Source Text” box.
 Then select the “Start With” option and enter “<li>”.

 Step 3.
 Next, select the “End With” option and enter “</li>”.
 Don’t forget to select the “Match All” option.

 Step 4.
 Click “Match”.
 When it’s done, all the matched phone numbers are listed in the box on the left-hand side.